OpenPodcar/OpenPodcar/README.md

 ### 1. Doors and Seat Removal

-- Remove the screws from the hinges in order to remove the doors
+- Remove the screws from the hinges in order to remove the doors.
-- Remove the seat by following the instructions given in the vehicle manual
+- Remove the seat by following the instructions given in the vehicle service manual.

 ### 2. Linear Actuator